MclPio/mclpio.github.io/_posts/2025-11-30-the-product-compass.md

 For building products, prioritizing psychographics means:

 - **Understanding Motivation:** Focusing on the deeper **needs, wants, and aspirations** that drive a purchase.
-For example, two people may both be 35-year-old high-income earners (demographics), but one values **status and luxury** (psychographic), while the other values **sustainability and community** (psychographic).
+For example, two people may both be 35 year old high income earners (demographics), but one values **status and luxury** (psychographic), while the other values **sustainability and community** (psychographic).
 They will buy vastly different products, making psychographics the better predictor.
 - **Tailoring the Product:** Ensuring your product's features, design, and branding are aligned with a specific psychographic profile. (e.g., minimalist design for a segment that values simplicity, or robust features for a segment that values efficiency).
 - **Crafting Resonance:** Developing marketing messages and content that speak directly to your user's **attitudes** and **lifestyle**, creating an emotional connection that builds brand loyalty.